rhycrea/basic-ecommerce-automation/README.md

 Just open&run the project with IntelliJ IDEA.
 By default project settings, login page can be accessed via URL: http://localhost:8080/shop

-Ever so project is self-explanatory, here is a little information:
+Ever so project is self-explanatory, a little information doesnt hurts:

+### General
 - Databases are initialized locally in init() method of MainController class.
 - Authorization is handling by Spring-Filters